by Matt Slick

 Discrimination is not automatically bad.
 I discriminate on the kinds of foods I eat, on the programs I watch, and what movies I let my kids see.
 In fact, we all discriminate.
 We all have criteria by which we judge what is and is not acceptable.
 I discriminate against child molesters, and I will not let them be with my children unattended.
 I discriminate against various theological teachings that contradict the Bible.
 I discriminate all the time, and so do you.

-In his Word, God has condemned homosexuality (and many other things) as sin (Rom.
-1:18-28).
+When it comes to homosexuality, I believe that God has condemned it as a sin (Rom.
+1:18ff).
 But my agreeing with God that homosexuality is a sin is not the same as discriminating against homosexuals.
 I have no problem working with homosexuals in a secular environment.
 I have no problem with homosexuals being my neighbors.
 I have no problem with working out at the gym with homosexuals.
 In things like these, I don't discriminate.

-Having said that, because of my religious beliefs and my right to express them, I would not promote homosexuality, nor would I change my preaching and teaching so as not to "offend" those who think that having sex with people of the same gender is perfectly normal and morally acceptable.
+Furthermore, because of my religious beliefs and my right to express them, I would not promote homosexuality, nor would I change my preaching and teaching so as not to "offend" those who think that having sex with people of the same gender is perfectly normal and morally acceptable.
 The fact of the matter is I'm offended by their lack of moral sensibilities.
-But no one seems to be concerned about how I'm offended or how I feel about the intrusion of homosexuality into society, TV, the movies, etc. But I digress.
+But no one seems to be concerned about how I'm offended or how I feel about the intrusion of homosexuality into society, TV, the movies, etc. But, I digress.

-So, when a person objects on moral grounds to my moral objections or other Christians condemning homosexuality as a sin, he has no objective moral basis by which he can make his objection.
-At best, all he is doing is giving his opinion, and it would be arrogant to think that his opinion is the standard of morality for everyone else.
+So, when a person objects on moral grounds to my objections or other Christians condemning homosexuality as a sin, he has no objective moral basis by which he can make such an assertion.
+At best, all he is doing is giving his opinion; and it would be arrogant to think that his opinion is the standard of morality for everyone else.

-Condemning homosexual practice as a sin is not discriminatory in a legal sense, but it is one in a spiritual and moral sense, and as such, we are free to condemn it.
+Condemning homosexual practice as a sin is not discriminatory in a legal sense, but it is one in a spiritual sense, and that is alright.